 Modern-Day Hippies of 2024

 None of these things are to glorify the hippies of the 1960s.
 They may have been idealists who believed in utopia, but they also didn’t bathe and did a lot of drugs.
-But through their example, they helped lead the way to better policies.
+But through their example, they helped lead the way to better policies and positive change.

 For example, because of those original hippies, we have gradually (since the 60s) developed a more mainstream acceptance of the spectrum of sexuality that culminated in the legalization of same-sex marriage in 2015.

 We can also thank those original hippies for helping gain a wider acceptance of marijuana use, which, hopefully will be legalized country-wide this year.
 Oregon became the first state to legalize all drugs in November, 2020.

 Things are a little different in today’s world, but many of the core values of hippies have remained.
-Let’s learn how to be a hippie in 2021!
+Let’s learn how to be modern-day hippies!

 Neo Hippie or Hipster

 Just a note here: don’t confuse the terms “hippie” and “hipster”.

 “Hipster” was a term that appeared in its current meaning in the 1990s, but it grew in popularity in the 2010s.
 Usually it refers to “bohemians” who exist in a counterculture and reject anything mainstream.